 The Belgian Malinois is also known as the Belgian Shepherd.
 There are 4 breeds which fall into the Belgian Shepherd category.
 Wolfsbane K9 breeds and sells standard colored and rare solid black Belgian Malinois only.
 Keep in mind that the FCI does not recognize the black coloration as a “true Malinois” but people still come to us in high numbers for them.
 They are beautiful.

 The Belgian Malinois has been gaining prominance for the last few years.
 Just a few years ago the breed didn’t show up in the top 100 breeds registered by the AKC.
 Today the Malinois ranks at number 60 on the list.
-One must also consider that the majority of Belgian Malinois are not registered.
+One must also consider that the majority of Belgian Malinois are not even AKC registered.

 One thing to remember is that the Belgian Malinois comes in several colors or a mix of them such as fawn, sable, red, brown and black.
 Wolfsbane K9 leans toward a dark sable color with a heavy black mask mostly from KNPV parents.
 Some have almost black eyes while others have brown or even golden eyes.
 The ears are pointed and stand on their own as the dog matures